-It is found in many Neolithic sites in Europe and is believed to have gained popularity in Celtic culture from 500BC.
-It is most commonly used in Celtic design and its meanings are derived from Celtic beliefs.
+It is found in many Neolithic sites in Europe and is believed to have gained popularity in Celtic culture from 500 BC.
+The triskele is most commonly used in Celtic design and its meanings are derived from Celtic beliefs.

-It is thought to represent the three realms of earth, sea and sky; the spiritual world, present world and celestial world; the spirit, mind and body; creation, preservation and destruction; or past, present and future.
+It is thought to represent the three realms of earth, sea, and sky; the spiritual world, present world, and the celestial world; the spirit, mind, and body; creation, preservation, and destruction; or past, present, and future.

 The interconnected spiral has connotations of movement and motion, which is believed to symbolize energy, cycles, and progress.
 The triskele is most commonly used in rituals to represent place.

 The triquetra, or trinity knot, is another common Celtic triple-faceted symbol.
-It is also an ancient symbol, dating as far back as 500BC and was thought to represent the triple goddess; air, water and earth; the infinite cycle of life; and many of the same ideas as the triskele.
+It is also an ancient symbol dating as far back as 500 BC.
+It was thought to represent the triple goddess; air, water, and earth; the infinite cycle of life; and many of the same ideas as the triskele.

 However, because of its interconnected design, the triquetra (also commonly known as the ‘Celtic Knot’) is believed to represent a bond between three elements.
 It is commonly used in modern Wiccan rituals to reference the idea of ‘tying things together’.